-No adverse effects on the structure and function of qualifying natural habitats resulting from excess nitrogen pollution in the marine environment are likely in the short term, however, in the absence of mitigation the capacity constraint at Peel Common means it is not possible to rule out the potential for adverse effects later in the plan period.
+No adverse effects on the structure and function of qualifying natural habitats resulting from excess nitrogen pollution in the marine environment will occur in the short term, however, in the absence of mitigation the capacity constraint at Peel Common means it is not possible to rule out the potential for adverse effects later in the plan period.
 Incorporated mitigation measures are considered adequate to avoid the risk of adverse effects occurring.

-Construction pollution and noise are unlikely to affect the structure or function of tern foraging habitats.
+Construction pollution and noise will not affect the structure or function of tern foraging habitats.